PranavSriram18/genai_foundations/docs/series/moe.md

 not-so-distant future?

 ### 5.4 Spec Table
 The table below summarizes several key aspects of DV3 and K2's architectures.
+We'll discuss many of these in subsequent sections.

 | Dimension | DeepSeek V3 | Kimi K2 |
 | --- | --- | --- |